Travelling with a baby

 Trattoria Dei Frati, Piata Enescu.
 If Piata Sfatului/ Cetral square feels touristy, this little mews is nice, airy even when there’s over 30 C degrees.
 Good salads, pasta, lemonade.

 Trattorian Artisan Food.
 Next door to Dei Fratti, great pizza and bites, nice terrace and unky inside.

 Bistro del Arte.
 Same little mews, French cuisine.
 Amazing duck and good aperols.

 Bistro Ma Cocotte.
 Playing area next to the terrace.

 i.
 In terms of restaurants – Belvedere.
 In a hotel on a hill on the way to Poiana.
 Stunning views over Schei and the old city but it feels too much like a hotel for our taste.
 The cuisine felt overcomplicated and plates far too busy for our liking.
 Wine and service very nice though.

 ii.
 In terms of activities – Paradisul Acvatic.
 The big swimming pool felt very busy and grounds very crowded.
 Especially for myself with the 2 little monkeys, felt very outnumbered.
 The slides and the inside bits not quite appropriate as well for a 3 years old.
-So not quite the paradise.
+So not quite the paradise claimed or advertised.

 The restaurants we really liked nearby Brasov, in order of proximity: